FAQs

 The Charity Partnership Program is a strategic initiative of Abundance Canada, established to help those organizations directly supporting the well-being of their communities.
 It is based on the principles of collaboration and leveraging economies of scale to achieve greater community impact.

-The program offers charities the opportunity to establish their own Charity Partnership Fund, which is pooled with other charities' funds and incorporated into Abundance Canada's Consolidated Trust Fund—a flexible, low-cost investment vehicle.
+The Charity Partnership Program offers participating Canadian registered charities the opportunity to establish their own Charity Partnership Fund, an endowment-like fund that is pooled with other charities’ funds and invested in Abundance Canada’s Consolidated Trust Fund (CTF)—a flexible, low-cost investment vehicle (see more on the CTF on the next page).
+This collaborative approach allows charities to gain access to better investment opportunities, lower management costs, and reduced financial risk.

 Who can participate in the CPP?